salman-aziz-4425/my-courser/README.md

 An AI-powered code assistant with an IDE-like web interface.
 Index your codebase, ask questions about your code, and let AI make edits directly — all from your browser.

 Built with React + FastAPI.
 Uses local TF-IDF embeddings for semantic search and Gemini for AI chat.
-No API keys required when running on Replit.

 ![Welcome Screen](screenshots/welcome.png)